Pular720/youlepeng.github.io/content/authors/admin/_index.md

     summary: |
       Responsibilities include:
       - Reviewed relevant literature on the standardisation of rural governance
-      - Conducted semi-structured interviews and questionnaire surveys with village cadres, elites and villagers to explore the effectiveness and obstacles of rural governance
+      - Conducted semi-structured interviews and questionnaire surveys with village cadres and villagers to explore the effectiveness and obstacles of rural governance
       - Evaluated and Reviewed the governance standardisation level of most villages in Shanghai
  - position: Research on the Policy Implementation of the Ten-Year Fishing Ban in the Yangtze River
     company_name: Research Assistant supervised by Prof.Xianxing Tang